-- completing the vocational graduate diploma (or the higher education provider equivalent)
+- completing the full Vocational Graduate Diploma or Graduate Diploma of Family Dispute Resolution (or the higher education provider equivalent)

-- have an appropriate qualification or accreditation under the National Mediation Accreditation Scheme (see information below about NMAS) and competency in the six compulsory units from the vocational graduate diploma (or the higher education provider equivalent).
+- have accreditation under the National Mediation Accreditation Scheme (see information below about NMAS) and competency in the six compulsory units from the Vocational Graduate Diploma or Graduate Diploma of Family Dispute Resolution (or the higher education provider equivalent).

-Practitioners may also meet accreditation requirements if they were included in the Family Dispute Resolution Register before 1 July 2009 and achieved competency in the three specified units (or higher education provider equivalent) before 1 July 2011.
+Practitioners may also meet accreditation requirements if they were included in the Family Dispute Resolution Register on 30 June 2009 and achieved competency in the three specified units (or higher education provider equivalent) before 1 July 2011.